Energy

 A computer generated image of what the transformer will look like: A concrete and wooden building.

 A CHP system works through the supply of high temperature heat from a gas-driven boiler.
 The high temperature heat drives a gas or steam turbine-powered generator to heat buildings nearby.
-The gas CHP will provide us the secure and reliable heating supply that is crucial to protecting our research.
+The gas CHP provides us the secure and reliable heating supply that is crucial to protecting our research.
 Gas is currently the only way to provide the reliable and continuous heating required.

 We have procured a highly efficient CHP with very high reliability and low noise emissions.
 In addition, we have invested heavily in heat network infrastructure.
 This gives us the connectivity needed to be able to plug other heat sources into the network in future, if more sustainable options become available.